 For so many years, I thought we were one and the same.
 Unfortunately, we made that mistake.
 But God, He changed all that — by setting us both free.

 In my hands I hold the mirror you gave me and I see a perfect reflection of myself.

 Mater.
 Madre.
 Mère.
 Mum.
 Mom.
 Mommy.
 Mama.
 Ma.
 Mother.

 Greater than an ordinary sailing vessel, larger than a merchant ship — Mother — she’s made to exist for others.
 Her hull is commissioned with strength to brave the high seas of life, to carry goods from afar.
-She maintains the spirit of the ages, takes her cues from above, has eyes in the back of her head, can tell a storm is coming by the way the wind is blowing.
+She maintains the spirit of the ages, takes her cue from above, has eyes in the back of her head, can tell a storm is coming by the way the wind is blowing.
 Her arms are of borgana softness, providing for the heads of all her children.
-She remembers everything, keeping all her yesterdays for memento and posterity.
+She remembers everything, keeps all her yesterdays as a memento and for posterity.
 Patina is her middle name and by which time itself is framed.
 Not only does she know best, but better.
-She perceives beauty in blackness and light in darkness.
-And her kitchen is never closed even if tomorrow is another day.
+She perceives beauty even in blackness and trusts God for light when there is darkness.
+Her kitchen is never closed even if tomorrow is another day.

-On my right hand I now wear your wedding ring.
+Me: You taught me that, too.
+On my right hand I wear your wedding ring.

 ♦ ♦ ♦

 In Letter to My Mother, Barbara Kingsolver delicately scans with silent eye every stage of her developmental life, recounting how it was, who she was, and what she saw — from her earliest memory at 3 to her gawky adolescence and those fierce, independent college years and beyond to the time when she herself became a wife and mother — where ego’s bloom finally fell off and her arms opened wide to the realization that giving supersedes taking and love truly is possible.